 These loans may be made for 10, 20 or 25 -year terms with a fixed interest rate.

 For the bank portion, the bank gets first lien on the collateral.
 That means that in the event of a default, the bank has the first right to the collateral.
 So in case of default, the bank would still break even on the loan as long as the property value doesn’t decrease by more than 50%.
-Since it’s a low-risk, banks really like doing these types of loans.
+Since they are low-risk, banks often want to make these types of loans.